 What happens in this step?
 The beans will spend up to three hours in a low oven so that the flavors fuse and sweeten.
 This is when that unmistakable flavor of baked beans is created.

-Sometimes you just don’t have the time to stick these in the oven for three hours so here are a few tips and suggestions that can shorten that time and still turn out some darn good beans:
+This recipe benefits from a low and slow cooking method, but, sometimes you don’t have three hours to bake beans.
+Here are a few tips and suggestions that will save time and still turn out some darn good beans:

-Cook them covered over low heat on top of the stove.
-Go as long as you can, I’d go at least 30 minutes, but as long as they are completely warmed through you can enjoy them.
+- Go as long as you can, I’d go at least 30 minutes, but as long as they are completely warmed you can enjoy them.
 Maybe they aren’t “baked” Baked Beans, but I won’t tell anyone!

 These baked beans will be Darn Good with these: